astramind-ai/Mixture-of-depths/README.md

 }
 ```
 ## Support
-For questions, issues, or support regarding BitMat, please open an issue on our GitHub repository.
+For questions, issues, or support, please open an issue on our GitHub repository.

-## Acknowledgments
-Special thanks to the Triton community and the authors of the "1bit-LLM Era" paper for their groundbreaking work and inspiration.

-Also thanks to the developer of [BitDelta](https://github.com/FasterDecoding/BitDelta/) and [UnSloth](https://github.com/unslothai/unsloth) since part of the code is based on their work.